CodeYourFuture/curriculum/content/js1/blocks/repl/index.md

 {{</note>}}

 We input JavaScript instructions that are then executed by NodeJS.
-The REPL replies, or prints out, the result of this execution.
+The REPL replies with, or prints out, the result of this execution.

 {{<tabs name="REPL 1">}}
 {{<tab name="REPL Activity Code">}}